xnode/play-plugins/README.md

+# Fork note

+This fork adds support to Influxdb's tags to Scala side.

 # Unsupported Play Plugins

 These plugins are not supported by Typesafe and no guarantee is made that they will be maintained or upgraded to new versions of Play in a timely manner.